mia-platform/miactl/docs/30_commands.md

 - `--certificate-authority`, to provide the path to a custom CA certificate
 - `--insecure-skip-tls-verify`, to disallow the check the validity of the certificate of the remote endpoint
 - `--context`, to specify a different context from the currently selected one
-- `--company-id`, to set the ID of the desired company
+- `--company-id`, to set the ID of the desired Company
 - `--output`, optional flag to save the service account json description in a file at the provided path
-- `--role`, the company role for the service account
+- `--role`, the Company role for the service account

 ## runtime